The Grapes, Limehouse

-The Grapes is a Grade II listed public house situated directly on the north bank of the Thames in London's Limehouse area, with a veranda overlooking the water.
+The Grapes is a public house situated directly on the north bank of the Thames in London's Limehouse area, with a veranda overlooking the water.
 To its landward side, the pub is found at number 76 in Narrow Street, flanked by former warehouses now converted to residential and other uses.
+It is listed Grade II on the National Heritage List for England.

 The Grapes is owned in partnership by the actor Sir Ian McKellen, the theatre and film director Sean Mathias, and Evgeny Lebedev, publisher of the Evening Standard newspaper.

 History

 The current building dates from the 1720s and is on the site of a pub built in 1583.
 It was formerly a working-class tavern serving the dockers of the Limehouse Basin.
 In the 1930s it sold beer from the adjacent brewery owned by Taylor Walker.
 It survived the intense bombing of the area in World War II, and is just outside the Docklands commercial zone built in the 1980s.